SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 -------------
 Yet to clean up (Minor)
 yet to removed un-needed for client purpose.
-(Major) yet to add Plugin suppot yet to test on other OS's
+(Major) yet to test on other OS's yet to implement properties and more plugin hooks!

 Developers
 =============
-I would love for you to assist in the Development TDSM you may fully wel do so; It's why there is a gitHub :D
+I would love for you to assist in the Development TDSM you may fully well do so; It's why there is a gitHub :D